oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 authorization code flow with PKCE.

-Browser-based applications MUST:
+Browser-based applications:

-* Use the OAuth 2.0 authorization code flow with the PKCE extension
+* MUST use the OAuth 2.0 authorization code flow with the PKCE extension when obtaining an access token
-* Protect themselves against CSRF attacks by ensuring the authorization server supports PKCE, or by using the OAuth 2.0 "state" parameter or the OpenID Connect "nonce" parameter to carry one-time use CSRF tokens
+* MUST Protect themselves against CSRF attacks by either:
+  * ensuring the authorization server supports PKCE, or
+  * by using the OAuth 2.0 "state" parameter or the OpenID Connect "nonce" parameter to carry one-time use CSRF tokens
-* Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests
+* MUST Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests

-OAuth 2.0 authorization servers MUST:
+OAuth 2.0 authorization servers:

-* Require exact matching of registered redirect URIs
+* MUST Require exact matching of registered redirect URIs
-* Support the PKCE extension
+* MUST Support the PKCE extension
+* MUST NOT issue access tokens in the authorization response
 * If issuing refresh tokens to browser-based apps, then:
-* Rotate refresh tokens on each use
+  * SHOULD rotate refresh tokens on each use, and
-* Set a maximum lifetime on refresh tokens or expire if they are not used in some amount of time
+  * MUST set a maximum lifetime on refresh tokens or expire if they are not used in some amount of time

 First-Party Applications